michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0065.md

 - n: gear for a horse
 - v: sew together loosely, with large stitches
 ### Family
-tack: tacked, tacker, tacking, tacks+;tacker: tackers;tacking: tackings
+- tack: tacked, tacker, tacking, tacks+
+- tacker: tackers
+- tacking: tackings
 ### Examples
 - The movie business is tacking Monday on to New Year’s weekend, because many companies and schools are observing it as a national holiday.
 - The movie business is tacking Monday on to New Year’s weekend, because many companies and schools observe it as a holiday.